OPERATOR REQUIREMENTS

 City of Alamogordo Ordinance - Angel Fire

-Village of Angel Fire Ordinance - Bayard
+Village of Angel Fire Ordinance - Aztec

-City of Bayard Ordinance - Chama
+City of Bayard Ordinance - Bloomfield

 Village of Chama Ordinance - Cimarron